jdidion/atropos/README.md

 1. Multi-threading support, including an extremely fast "parallel write" mode.
 2. Implementation of a new insert alignment-based trimming algorith for paired-end reads that is substantially more sensitive and specific than the original Cutadapt adapter alignment-based algorithm.
 3. Options for trimming specific types of data (miRNA, bisulfite-seq).
+4. A new command ('detect') that will detect adapter sequences and other potential contaminants (this is experimental).
-4. The ability (currently limited) to merge overlapping reads.
+5. The ability to merge overlapping reads (this is experimental and the functionality is limited).
-5. The ability to write the summary report and log messages to separate files.
+6. The ability to write the summary report and log messages to separate files.
-6. The ability to write interleaved FASTQ output.
+7. The ability to read and write interleaved FASTQ output.
-7. A progress bar, and other minor usability enhancements.
+8. A progress bar, and other minor usability enhancements.

 ## Dependencies

 * Python 3.3+ (python 2.x is NOT supported)
 * Cython 0.24+ (`pip install Cython`)
 * progressbar or tqdm (optional, if you want progressbar support)
+* khmer 2.0+ (`pip install khmer`) (optional, if you want adapter detection support)

 ## Installation